whowell1/whowell1github.io/content/en/blog/Windows_Persistence.md

   - Includes places in the Windows Registry
   - Includes Windows Startup folder
 - Scheduled tasks
+- DLL Hijacking
 - Services
-- DLL Hijacking
 - WMI
-- Powershell profiles.
+- Powershell profiles

 **What is AutoRun and where is it located?**

-- Autostart are programs or applications that are designed to run automatically when operating system or the user logs in.
+- Auto run are programs or applications that are designed to run automatically when operating system or the user logs in.
 AutoRuns are also referenced as  AutoStart Extension Points (ASEPs).
 There are over 50+ places where maliware can run, but many of these are located in the Registry.

 Just a quick reminder, a Windows Registry is a database where Windows stores all the configurations for users, applications, system, and hardware.